Electric field control of phonon angular momentum in perovskite BaTiO$_3$: Results and discussion

 and along $\bm P$,

-Here ${\bm{\hat{n}}}$ is the unit vector along the subscripted crystal direction.
-Averages are performed over positive definite values, as otherwise phonon angular momenta at $\bm q$ and at $- \bm q$ would cancel each other.
-Calculated values of the averaged angular momenta are,
+Here, ${\bm{\hat{n}}}$ is the unit vector along the subscripted crystal direction.
+(Note that averaged quantities defined in Eqs.~\ref{eq:Lperp} and \ref{eq:Lpar} are not affected by the phonon angular momentum at high-symmetry points, lines, or planes, as those parts of the Brillouin zone have zero volume and thus don't contribute to the sum when using a dense enough grid of $\bm q$-points.)
+We perform averages over positive definite values, as otherwise phonon angular momenta at $\bm q$ and at $-\bm q$ would cancel each other out.
+The calculated values of the averaged angular momenta are the following.

-Therefore, the angular momentum is about 6 times larger in the plane perpendicular to the polarization $\bm P$ than along $\bm P$.
-We also note that the magnitude of average angular momentum is also somewhat large in absolute terms, as the maximum possible phonon angular momentum is $\hbar$.
-Therefore, phonon angular momentum in tetragonal BaTiO$_3$ reaches on average about 15\% of the largest possible value.